Transformations are on the horizon for Ireland’s education system

 The focus for the new specification is literacy, numeracy and key skills, as well as new approaches in assessment and reporting.
 However, unlike many other European countries, and despite calls from teachers and stakeholders, science remains a non-compulsory subject at lower second level, although it is taken up by the vast majority of students.

-Over the past decade, the Transition Year has grown hugely in popularity and has become an important target for science outreach to encourage more students into Leaving Cert chemistry.
+Over the past decade, the Transition Year has grown hugely in popularity and has become an important target for science outreach to encourage more students into Leaving Certificate chemistry.

 A revision of the main lab subjects is currently underway by the NCCA.
 Practical assessment is due to be introduced for the first time with trials for biology, chemistry and physics in 28 selected schools starting in October 2017.
 Emphasis will be placed on the skills learned rather than the lab report content.
 The new chemistry specification is inquiry-based and will require learners to evaluate evidence to make a clear presentation of their proposed solution.